Retail Mobile Patrol

 Visible Deterrence

-Marked patrol presence helps discourage theft, vandalism, loitering, and unwanted after-hours activity.
+Marked patrol vehicles and uniformed security personnel help discourage theft, vandalism, loitering, and unwanted activity.

 Lower Cost